Associate in Arts

-The program provides students with a dynamic and wide array of practical performance and industry related courses to prepare them for a career in the field of performing arts.
-Courses in the performing arts discipline will encompass artistic exploration, cognitive awareness of the performing process and/or a theatrical foundation for artistic action.
+The Performing Arts program provides a broad and dynamic array of practical performance and industry-related courses to prepare graduates for a career in the field of performing arts.
+Courses in the performing arts discipline encompass artistic exploration, cognitive awareness of the performing process, and/or a theatrical foundation for artistic action.

 Student Learning Outcomes:

 Upon successful completion of this program, students will be able to:

 - Understand the fundamental and practical concepts and applications within the performance industries

 - Demonstrate the practical applications of skills necessary for performance